 Offered annually for Texas property tax professionals, this seminar is offered in conjunction with the State Comptroller's Property Tax Division's Annual Conference.

 This course is designed for experienced purchasing professionals from state and local government in Texas and focuses on the Uniform Commercial Code and the bidding statutes in Texas.

 Target Audience: This program is targeted towards individuals involved in purchasing/procurement activities such as buyers/purchasing agents, buyers and contract administrators.
-The first day will take an in-depth look at Contract Price and Cost Analysis, then the second day will focus on Contract Negotiation Strategies.
+This class will take an in-depth look at the processes involved in evaluating offers to ensure the best offer is the one selected.